There will always be scenarios when sales reps need additional support or guidance. When this occurs, deal strategy could be the winning solution.

 Often, a well-crafted sales process and thoughtful methodology provides sales reps with a playbook to close deals, but sometimes it’s not enough.
 Sales reps could be faced with a conversation about a highly customised deal.
 Perhaps the salesperson would benefit by bringing in expertise from elsewhere in the business to best answer a prospect’s questions and provide the reassurance they need to move forward with the sale.

-This is where having a deal strategy in place really pays off, equipping your sales reps with the framework and support they need to consistently win those unconventional, often higher-value deals.
+This is where having a deal strategy in place really pays off, equipping your sales reps with the framework and support they need to improve sales performance and consistently win those unconventional, often higher-value deals.

 Deal strategy enables salespeople to win more deals

 Deal strategy is extremely varied but is best thought of as building a strategy to win the deal.

 ‘During deal strategy sessions I’m often asked to review what resources a sales representative is leveraging and make recommendations’, said Ben Cotton, HubSpot’s Principle Marketing Manager for Sales Enablement, when we approached him to share his insights.
 Over the past two-and-a-half years, he has worked on over 400 deals using deal strategy and other elements of deal support, landing more than three million additional ARR that might not otherwise have closed.

 Deal strategy is extremely varied, but is best thought of as building a plan to win the deal.

 ‘For instance, it may be that the salesperson should call in additional support from their legal, sales engineering, or marketing teams, or that they should consider using sales collateral that speaks to a prospect’s specific challenges or objections.
 It's not right for every deal but there's certainly a number of deals where reps want this additional support and they value having someone to call upon.’

 As a sales director, you have a phenomenal opportunity to drive more wins of what might have traditionally been challenging deals—and demonstrate tangible ROI in the process.